Advice to Young People, The Lies I Tell Myself¶

 Public Speaking¶

-In order to keep doing the reps in the past 3 months I've been relentlessly trying to find podcasts to speak on to keep doing the reps and practicing.
+In order to keep doing the reps, in the past 3 months I've been relentlessly trying to find podcasts to speak on and keep practicing.

 Practice more than you play, confidence is the memory of success¶